fredlcore/Robotan/Assembly Instructions.md

 <LI>2 x 8 pin socket
 <LI>optionally: 1 x HC-05 Bluetooth module (HC-06 also works)
 <LI>optionally: 1 x u-blox NEO-6 GPS module (or compatible)
-<LI>optionally: 1 x ADXL335 acceleration sensor (analogue, with X/Y/Z output pins)
+<LI>optionally: 1 x ADXL335 acceleration sensor (analogue, with X/Y/Z output pins) for older robots for stuck detection
-<LI>optionally: 1 x KY-003 hall effect sensor (digital, active low)
+<LI>optionally: 1 x KY-003 hall effect sensor (digital, active low) for older robots for stuck detection
 <LI>optionally: 1 x Piezo buzzer CPM 121 (for alarm beeps when robot is outside GPS boundaries)
   </UL>
 Except for the Wemos D1 Mini and the extension modules/sensors, you can find a list of items at <A HREF="https://www.reichelt.de/my/1409494">Reichelt</A>.